ZolderonGitHub/vim-simple/README.md

 vim-simple isn't really a complete solution to these problems: it does only provide simple features like build-in vim autocompletion to have a decent base configuration to work with.

-For now it only supports windows, i will soon modify it for my linux laptop don't worry !

 You are free to copy this configuration, remove some of what you think is bloat(for example: fzf might be bloat for you) or add some good stuff and maybe make a fork.